ollionorg/cloud-bigtable-ecosystem/kafka-connect-bigtable-sink/README.md

 1. Make a copy of
    the [properties file](./config/bigtable-kafka-sink-connector.properties) and update the configuration options accordingly.
+   > Note: Please use the same Kafka API major version as that used by the connector.
+Otherwise, the connector may not work properly.
+Check the Kafka version used by the connector in [pom.xml](./pom.xml).
 2. Start Kafka Connect with your connector with the following command:

 ```shell